-by Phil Phillips, PhD Contributing Editor phillips@chemarkconsulting.net n 2007 & 2008, our industry was negatively affected by a severe general economic recession.
-We all know the symptoms... major multi-industry wide job losses in concert with significant budget cuts.
-In these very bad times, basically to satisfy the oft-times abstract thinking stakeholders, personnel cuts are made on the short-term that are either the wrong ones or they are too deep or many times ... both.
-In the present relatively "good times," we need to remember some of the practices that kept us in positive positions as well.
-In a recent article by Dr. Rosabeth Moss Kanter, she stated that "in a recession, put everyone in marketing."
-Dr. Kanter delineates five suggestions:
+The paint and coatings industry has been negatively affected by the severe general economic recession.
+We all know the symptoms: major multiindustry wide job losses in concert with significant budget cuts.
+In these very bad sometimes devastating times, to satisfy the abstract thinking stakeholders, personnel cuts are made on the short term that are either the wrong ones or they are too deep or many times both.

+In a recent article by Dr. Rosabeth Moss Kanter, she states that "in a recession, put everyone in marketing."
+Kanter delineates five suggestions:

-- 1. Increase customer contact & communications: Customers cannot play second fiddle to support elements - Start looking for new markets now: All companies need the flexibility to move quickly into promising markets.
-Adjacent markets where technologies can match and growth is greater than the incumbent segments. - Invest in employee morale: When morale is down, fear sits in and worries reduce productivity - Emphasize & reward small wins: Everyone should be involved in undertaking small improvement that can become large positive impacts taken together - 5.
-Stick with our values: Cutting corners with customers doesn't work.
-Marginal ethical tactics such as "gifts" to a purchasing agent are short-lived tactics that many times have a reverse impact on the relationship.(1)
+• Increase customer contact and communications.
+Customers cannot play second fiddle to support elements such as banks and investment analysts;

+• Start looking for new markets now.
+All companies need the flexibility to move quickly into promising markets.
+Adjacent markets where technologies can match and growth is greater than the incumbent segments.
+Seek the aid of employee teams for ideas;

+• Invest in employee morale.
+When morale is down, fear sits in and worries reduce productivity and attention to customers suffer;

+• Emphasize and reward small wins.
+Everyone should be involved in undertaking small improvements that can become large positive impacts taken together;

+• Stick with values.
+Cutting corners with customers doesn't work.
+Marginal ethical tactics such as "gifts" to a purchasing agent are shortlived tactics that many times have a reverse impact on the relationship.1 growth equation is customer loyalty to you, the supplier of important products and services.

+Kanter was indirectly discussing "loyalty."
+She was talking about loyalty to and concentration on being loyal to one's customers and remembering what Peter Drucker said, "If you don't have customers, you don't have a business."

+The other side of the loyalty success and

-Loyalty & Growth
+LOYALTY & GROWTH

 What is loyalty?
-Loyalty is the willingness of someone (customer, employee, or friend) to make an investment or personal sacrifice in order to strengthen a relationship.
+Loyalty is the willingness of someone (customer, employee or friend) to make an investment or personal sacrifice in order to strengthen a relationship.
 For a customer, it can mean staying with a supplier who treats him well and gives him good value over the long term even if the supplier does not offer the best price in a particular deal.